deepik27/simple-toolchain-20210602121701501/README.md

 ### Connect the device to the IoT for Automotive service

-When you start the mobile app for the first time, a device is registered automatically to the IoT Platform service that you have specified in the mobile app.
-The last step is to bind the device to a vehicle in the IBM IoT for Automotive service.
+When you start the mobile app for the first time, a device is registered automatically to the IoT Platform service that you have specified in the mobile app, and corresponding vehicle is created automatically when you connect your device to the IoT Platform.
+Now, your device is connected to the Fleet Management Starter Application.
+Go to **Map** or **Car Status** page in the app and see the status.

+If you no longer need a device, go to IoT Platform dashboard and delete your device manually.
+Then, after you delete it, update vehicles in the IBM IoT for Automotive service as follows.

 1. Open the Fleet Management Starter Application on your browser.